A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning

 \subsection{Experimental Setup}

-\textbf{Datasets.} We conduct experiments on the Therapeutics Data Commons (TDC) ADMET benchmark datasets \citep{huang2021therapeutics}, which consist of 22 ADMET property prediction tasks for small molecules represented as SMILES strings \citep{weininger1988smiles}.
-We follow the standard benchmark protocol, including data splits, evaluation metrics, and five random seeds.
-We provide detailed dataset statistics and benchmark settings in \Cref{appx:admet_benchmark_setup}.
+\textbf{Datasets.} We conduct experiments on the Therapeutics Data Commons (TDC) ADMET benchmark datasets \citep{huang2021therapeutics}, which consist of 22 ADMET property prediction tasks for small molecules represented as SMILES \citep{weininger1988smiles}.
+We follow the standard benchmark protocol, including data splits, evaluation metrics, and random seeds, where dataset statistics and benchmark settings are provided in \Cref{supp:admet_statistics}.

 \textbf{Implementation details.} We apply probing to Boltz2 molecular representations for property prediction.
-Atom-wise pair representations are extracted from the Boltz2 Pairformer trunk, while single representations are discarded.
 We provide SMILES strings of molecules to the ligand modality of Boltz2, and protein sequence inputs are omitted.

-To be specific, we concatenate $128$-dimensional pair representations from the $\{16, 32, 48, 64\}$-th layers of the $64$-layer Pairformer trunk, yielding a $512$-dimensional representation.\footnote{We evaluate the contribution of representations from each layer through ablation studies in \Cref{tab:layerwise}.} We then concatenate pooled representations over diagonal entries, bonded atom-pair entries, and all entries in the pair representation.
-The resulting pooled representation is fed into a probing network for target label prediction.
-The probing network is implemented as a multi-layer perceptron, following prior works~\citep{klaser2024minimol,sypetkowski2024scalability}.
-We provide implementation details and hyperparameter search ranges in \Cref{appx:admet_details}.
+Then, we concatenate atom-wise pair representations from the $\{16, 32, 48, 64\}$-th layers of the $64$-layer Pairformer trunk.
+The pooled representation is fed into a probing network for target label prediction.
+We provide implementation details in \Cref{supp:admet_details}.\footnote{We evaluate the contribution of representations from each layer through ablation studies in \Cref{tab:layerwise}.}